Home / Blog / Why AI Slashes Construction Takeoff Time From 40 Hours to 10 Minutes

 I hear this all the time: “Sure, AI is fast, but it doesn’t understand construction.”
 Fair point.
 AI doesn’t know your project’s unique quirks, your client’s preferences, or your subcontractor’s reliability.
 But that’s not the goal.
 AI handles the repetitive, mind-numbing tasks so your team can focus on the parts that require judgment: negotiations, value engineering, and winning more work.

-Case Study: Skanska’s Rail Bridge Project
+Case Study: A Major Contractor’s Rail Bridge Project

 The ROI Math: Why It’s a No-Brainer